Albert-Gao/blog/source/_posts/what-is-a-closure-in-javascript-and-why-they-are-wrong.md

 outside()();   // 2
 ```

 It is still output a 2, it never change!
 It is always two!
-In fact, if it becomes 5, the javascript will completely be an non-sense language.
+In fact, if it becomes 5, the JavaScript will completely be an non-sense language.

 There is another post from a famous writer who tries to use scoping chain to explain this, but it doesn't make sense as the reason above.
 Since even the interpreter tries to find the variable `text` follow the scoping chain, it won't succeed since that `outside()` function is not valid anymore.